Coy0000/Basic-network-building/README.md

  ```

 ## 4. Ip Addresses
-Assigning Ip addresses according to the interface's set default gateway.
+Assigning Ip addresses according to the interface's set default gateway. 📶

-*Default gateway: used to send traffic outside the local network (like to another network or the internet).
+🌐*Default gateway: used to send traffic outside the local network (like to another network or the internet).
 Basically the ip we assigned to the interfaces earlier*
 <img src="https://github.com/Coy0000/Basic-network-building/blob/main/8.PNG" height="80%" width="80%" alt="Start"/>